carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ### Value channels

-The second type of Netxflow channel is a `value` channel.
+The second type of Nextflow channel is a `value` channel.
 A **value** channel a.k.a. singleton channel by definition is bound to a *single* value and it can be read unlimited times without consuming its content.

 ~~~